-Conservation of Energy, Technology Absorption, Foreign Exchange Earnings and Outgo:
+Conservation of Energy, Technology Absorption and Foreign Exchange Earnings and Outgo:

-As the Company is not engaged in the manufacturing activity through itself, the provisions of Section 134 (3) of the Companies Act 2013 read with Rule 8 of the Companies (Accounts) Rules 2013 regarding disclosure of particulars with respect to conservation of energy and technology absorption are not applicable to your Company.
+The provisions of Section 134 (3) of the Companies Act 2013 read with Rule 8 of the Companies (Accounts) Rules 2013 regarding disclosure of particulars with respect to Conservation of Energy and Technology absorption are not applicable to your Company.

-Further, there is no foreign exchange earnings and foreign exchange outgo on account of import of services is INR 0.019 million.
+Further, there is foreign exchange outgo on account of import of services of INR 0.024 million.